r0hin/r0hin/articles/polarbears/readme.md

 - Chemical Systems and Equilibrium
 - Electrochemistry

+The storyline of this game were carefully crafted with the help of OpenAI's Generative Pre-trained Transformer (GPT-3) 3 which is a textual machine learning model for private, non-commerical, personal use.

 ### How To Play
 The early version of the game is published [here](https://r0h.in/articles/polarbears/).